Giovanipt2/Postgres-Database-Project-BrazilianMortality/README.md

 ---

 ## Overview
-This repository contains the implementation of a PostgreSQL database for analyzing Brazilian mortality, health, and economic indicators at the municipal and state levels.
+This repository contains the implementation of a PostgreSQL database for analyzing Brazilian mortality, health, and economic indicators at the municipal and state levels, which are directly related to the "Good Health and Well-Being" Sustainable Development Goal.
 Data is loaded via Python/psycopg2, with a fully normalized schema and scripts for preprocessing, loading, and querying.

 ---